evansbenj/2024_BIO722/4_Using_Stacks_to_analyze_your_bam_files.md

 ## Analysis of population structure

 Let's first examine whether population structure is present within our sample by defining two populations.
-This can be done in `Stacks` by making a file called a `population_map` in your home directory.
+This can be done in `Stacks` by making a file called a `population_map`.
 Please switch to the `samples` directory and use your favorite text editor to generate a file called `population_map` that contans this tab delimited information:

 ```
 PF515_chrZZZ_sorted	population_1